tayduivn/ps-dev-agtb/CONTRIBUTING.md

 * `ddescribe` states that only specs within these test suites will run.
 * `iit` states that only these specific specs will run.

 Beware that `iit` has precedence over `ddescribe`, so it’s important to understand that this is level independent.
-It doesn't matter what “hierarchy” of ddescribes you might have, if an `iit` is defined that is the spec that is going to run.
+It doesn't matter what “hierarchy” of ddescribes you might have; if an `iit` is defined that is the spec that is going to run.

 ## Translation Changes
 If you make changes involving translatable strings, there is a special procedure to follow.
 See [Making Translation Changes][Making Translation Changes] for details.